streamnative/flink-example/README.md

-# flink-example
+# Flink Pulsar Integration Related Examples

-Flink Pulsar Integration Related Examples
+We provided a set of examples on using the latest `flink-connector-pulsar` in Flink repository.
+Showing to user on how to use this connector.